 Turnover comprises the fair value of the consideration received or receivable for the sale of goods and provision of services in the ordinary course of the Group's activities.
-Turnover is shown net of value added tax, returns, rebates and discounts.
+Turnover is shown net of sales/value added tax, returns, rebates and discounts and after eliminating sales within the company.

 The Group recognises revenue when: the amount of revenue can be reliably measured; it is probable that future economic benefits will flow to the entity; and specific criteria have been met for each of the Group's activities.